 “As a former payday loan borrower, I was paying loans which never ended.
 I finally filed bankruptcy and devoted myself to educating others on predatory lending.
 The Center for Economic Integrity organized others like me to get their stories out and help stop payday lending in Arizona, making it the 17th state to protect consumers against predatory lending.”

 - We partnered with the Consumer Federation of America in 2016 to research the impact of Auto Title/Registration Loans on Arizona borrowers, and issued an updated report in 2019.

 Who supports CEI?

-Through extremely competitive processes, a number of national foundations have invested their trust and resources in the Center for Economic Integrity, some for many years:
+Through extremely competitive processes, a number of national and regional foundations have invested their trust and resources in the Center for Economic Integrity, some for many years:

 - Rose Foundation for Communities and the Environment